 Glassboro is a medium-sized borough located in the state of New Jersey.
 With a population of 20,288 people and five constituent neighborhoods, Glassboro is the 103rd largest community in New Jersey.

-Unlike some boroughs, Glassboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Glassboro are a mix of both white- and blue-collar jobs.
-Overall, Glassboro is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glassboro who work in office and administrative support (15.65%), sales jobs (14.13%), and teaching (9.85%).
+Glassboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Glassboro is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Glassboro who work in sales jobs (14.57%), teaching (10.07%), and office and administrative support (9.80%).

-The per capita income in Glassboro in 2010 was $26,555, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,220 for a family of four.
+The per capita income in Glassboro in 2018 was $28,053, which is low income relative to New Jersey, and middle income relative to the rest of the US.
+This equates to an annual income of $112,212 for a family of four.
 However, Glassboro contains both very wealthy and poor people as well.

-Glassboro is a very ethnically-diverse borough.
+Glassboro is an extremely ethnically-diverse borough.
 The people who call Glassboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glassboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glassboro include Irish, German, English, and Polish.
+Glassboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.27% of the borough’s residents.
+Important ancestries of people in Glassboro include Irish, Italian, German, English, and Polish.

 The most common language spoken in Glassboro is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.